-Now that you have your views setup the next step is to setup the alerting thresholds.
+Now that you have your views set up the next step is to set up the alerting thresholds.
 Essentially identifying priorities and severities of the issues by view.
 Make sure your views represent the priority or severity of the issues collected in them.
 Learn more about setup passive and dynamic thresholds in this article.

 Step 4: Setup routing rules - email, slack, etc..

-Last step is to setup your routing rules to notify your respective teams via the selected communication channels like email, Slack, Jira, or others.
+Set up your routing rules to notify your respective teams via the selected communication channels like email, Slack, Jira, or others.
 Details can be found in our documentation.

-We strongly recommend routing the events first to a less structured application like Slack/Email and fine tune the filters and thresholds to improve the Signal/Noise ratio.
-When you feel comfortable that you have achieved a “clean” alert channel, we recommend routing the events to a more structured system like PagerDuty or Jira, and improve your team detection/identification metrics.
+We strongly recommend routing the events first to a less structured application like Slack/Email and fine-tune the filters and thresholds to improve the Signal/Noise ratio.
+When you feel comfortable that you have achieved a “clean” alert channel, we recommend routing the events to a more structured system like PagerDuty or Jira and improve your team detection/identification metrics.